girlscript/winter-of-contributing/JavaScript/Topics/20.Modern_Javascript/Bundle/README.md

 ## What is a Bundler?

-A JavaScript bundler is a tool that puts our code and all its dependencies together in a single Javascript file.
+A JavaScript bundler is a tool that puts our code and all its dependencies together in a single JavaScript file.

 Module bundlers are tools frontend developers used to bundle JavaScript modules into a single JavaScript files that can be executed in the browser.

 ## Why do we need that?

 The underlying problem is handling dependencies from our code.
-Earlier javascript hasn't had a standard for requiring dependencies from our code.
+Earlier JavaScript hasn't had a standard for requiring dependencies from our code.
 There was no *import* or *require* statements before the new [ES2015](../ECMAScript/README.md) import statement.
 Let's ignore that because it is not widely implemented.

 ### Problem
-How do we import and export things in Javascript?<br>
+How do we import and export things in JavaScript?<br>
 How do we make functions of our code visible to the outer world?<br>How do we import functions from other people's code?<br>
-If we have 10 javascript file, *http* will take 10 round trip of request in order to get our app started.
+If we have 10 JavaScript file, *http* will take 10 round trip of request in order to get our app started.
 How to minimise this time?

 ### Solution
 The only way has always been through global variables.
 For examples, if we want to use JQuery: